andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

-tldr: Over the course of a month, we were able to successive new mathematical properties of a "degenerate" hyper-dimensional game of life\" to take a "10 dimensions may just barely be possible on a supercomputer" to "10 dimensions is easy enough to be run on any modern browser".
+tldr: Over the course of a month, we were able to successive new mathematical properties of a "degenerate" hyper-dimensional game of life\" to take a "10 dimensions may just barely be possible on a supercomputer" to "10 dimensions is easy enough to be run on any modern browser, and 40 dimensions can be reached with a compiled language".
 Includes interactive visualizations and simulations!

 This is a story about breaking the degenerate hyper-dimensional game of life by exploratory visualizations and math!
 Let's travel back in time: t'was the night